 Use Photos To Make Your Messages Compelling

 A parent who understands your approach is likely a more enthusiastic supporter and a more active partner in the learning.
-If a parents understands and is excited by the value of an activity at your preschool, she is more likely to continue the learning at home.
-And more likely to provide feedback that will might improve the way your teachers run that activity the next time.
+If a parent understands and is excited by the value of an activity, she is more likely to continue the learning at home.
+And more likely to provide feedback that will might improve the way your teachers run that activity next time.

 This context resonates for parents, it gives them confidence in the learning that goes on at your service.
 And, when they better understand the value, it encourages to continue the activities at home, the ultimate sign of family engagement.